hedgedoc/hedgedoc/docs/content/references/config/index.md

 # Configuration

 HedgeDoc can be configured via environment variables either directly or via an `.env` file.
+For Docker deployments, you can also use Docker secrets for sensitive configuration values.

 ## The `.env` file